linode/terraform-provider-linode/docs/data-sources/firewalls.md

 * `label` - The label for the Firewall.
 For display purposes only.
 If no label is provided, a default will be assigned.

 * `tags` - An array of tags applied to this object.
-Tags are for organizational purposes only.
+Tags are case-insensitive and are for organizational purposes only.

 * `disabled` - If true, the Firewall is inactive.